Collaborative Approach to Restoration of waterways and biodiversity in Tairawhiti Communities Creates Local Curriculum.

 Inspired by the recent Enviroschools Energy!
 Roadshow, Tairāwhiti Enviroschools and Electric Village collaborated to bring an exciting Energy! workshop to local schools...

-Gisborne/ Tairāwhiti Enviroschools Facilitators Kauri Forno and Kirsty Gaddum tell us about a hui that wove traditional Mātauranga Māori with contemporary choices.
-The day that eventuated on Titirangi was place-based, linked to examples of traditional Māori living, gardening, and cooking, and creating very little waste, while considering the choices we make each day.
+Tairāwhiti Enviroschools Facilitators Kauri Forno and Kirsty Gaddum tell us about a hui designed with mana whenua that wove traditional Mātauranga Māori with contemporary choices around waste.
+The day that eventuated on Titirangi maunga was place-based and linked to examples of traditional Māori living, gardening, and cooking.

 Regional Enviroschools Map